Sackler family: Opioid lawsuits

 In March 2021, Purdue Pharma filed a restructuring plan to dissolve itself and establish a new company dedicated to programs designed to combat the opioid crisis.
 The proposal was for the Sackler family to pay an additional US$4.2 billion over the next nine years to resolve various civil claims in exchange for immunity from criminal prosecutions.
-This "legal firewall" was opposed by 24 state attorneys general as well as the attorney general for Washington, D.C.
+This "legal firewall" was opposed by 24 state attorneys-general, as well as the attorney-general for Washington, D.C.
 "If the Sacklers are allowed to use bankruptcy to escape the consequences of their actions," said the state AGs who called the proposal legally unprecedented, "it would be a roadmap for other powerful bad actors."

 In a bankruptcy court filing on July 7, 2021, multiple states agreed to settle.
 Though Purdue admitted no wrongdoings, the Sacklers would agree never to produce opioids again and pay billions in damages toward a charitable fund.
 Purdue Pharma was dissolved on September 1, 2021.
 The Sacklers agreed to pay $4.5 billion over nine years, with most of that money funding addiction treatment.
-The bankruptcy judge acknowledged that the Sacklers had moved money to offshore accounts to protect it from claims, and he said he wished the settlement had been higher.
+The bankruptcy judge Robert Drain acknowledged that the Sacklers had moved money to offshore accounts to protect it from claims, and he said he wished the settlement had been higher.

-However, on December 16, 2021, U.S District Judge Colleen McMahon ruled that the bankruptcy judge did not have authority to give the Sacklers immunity in civil liability cases.
+On December 16, 2021, U.S. District Judge Colleen McMahon ruled that the bankruptcy judge did not have authority to give the Sacklers immunity in civil liability cases.
+This ruling was overturned on appeal to the United States Court of Appeals for the Second Circuit.
+This ruling was stayed in August 2023 by the U.S. Supreme Court pending oral argument in December 2023.
+On June 27, 2024, in its decision Harrington v.
+Purdue Pharma L.P., the U.S. Supreme Court overturned the settlement in a 5–4 decision.
+On January 23, 2025, the Sackler family and Purdue settled the lawsuit they faced, in a $7.4bn deal with states and individuals.
+The family agreed to pay $6.5bn over 15 years, while Purdue agreed on $900mn in settlements.